 Hello ChessMood family, hello champions and future champions!

-Welcome to the "Best games of September" competition.
+Happy New Year and welcome to the "Best games of January" competition.

 Under this post, we invite you to post your best games that you will play this month.

 The Prize fund is 350K Moodcoins which is equal to 350$.

 The 3rd prize- 50K

 Good luck with your games and keep the Right Mood!

 1st- K H